Dr-Nobody/fimap/README.md

 Originally, this tool was created by [this very awesome fellow](https://tha-imax.de/git/root/fimap/tree/master) but there hasn't been a lot of movement on the project since porting to github.

+Modifications done here:
+- correct bug when post is empty
+- deletion of the untrusted URLs used (https://tha-imax.de)
+- Add missing PHP functions for execution

+TODO:
+- Add PHP filters
+- Detect base64
+- Choose your RFI website instead of the previous one: https://tha-imax.de (which is removed)

 * * *

 ## What works currently?